antoniopantaleo/antoniopantaleo.github.io/content/blog/git-is-base.md

 ❯ git for-each-ref --help
 ```

-and searching for **is-base**, we discover that the branch research and choice is made using a *heuristic*.
+and searching for **is-base**, we discover that the branch research and choice are made using a *heuristic*.

 The Cambridge Dictionary defines *heuristic* as